michaelfeil/infinity/docs/docs/python_engine.md

 ## Reranker

-Enhance search results by reranking based on the similarity between a query and a set of documents.
-This feature is particularly useful in conjunction with vector databases and embeddings, or as a standalone solution for small datasets.
-Ensure you choose a Hugging Face model designed for sequence classification with a single output class, e.g. "BAAI/bge-reranker-base".
+Reranking gives you a score for similarity between a query and multiple documents.
+Use it in conjunction with a VectorDB+Embeddings, or as standalone for small amount of documents.
+Please select a model from HuggingFace that can be loaded with AutoModelForSequenceClassification & has exactly one class for classification.
+E.g. "BAAI/bge-reranker-base".
 Further models are usually listed as `rerank` models on HuggingFace https://huggingface.co/models?pipeline_tag=text-classification&sort=trending&search=rerank.

 ```python
 import asyncio